Rounding it up

 What else should I consider when getting a mortgage?

 Some lenders will allow you to make additional prepayments.
-For example, they may allow you to increase your payment options by up to another 25%.
-Additionally, they may also allow you to make a lump sum payment once a year of up to 25% of the total balance.
+For example, they may allow you to increase your payment options by up to another 25% or make a lump sum payment once a year of up to 25% of the total balance.

 Fees if you break your mortgage

-Mortgages with the lowest rates often have limited prepayment options and high fees, and are often referred to as closed mortgages.
-Their higher restrictions are why it’s not wise to jump straight to the mortgages with lowest rates.
+Mortgages with the lowest rates often have limited prepayment options and higher fees, and are often referred to as closed mortgages.
 In contrast, open mortgages give you a bit more flexibility.

 How to choose the right mortgage

 There’s no need to rush things.
 Take the time to educate yourself.
-If you’re actively on the hunt for a new home, start by getting pre-approved, so you know for what amount you’ll qualify.
+If you’re actively on the hunt for a new home, start by getting pre-approved, so you know for what amount you’ll qualify for.

-By now, you should have a good understanding of how mortgages work, but you won’t know what’s the right fit until you’re ready to buy.
 Low rates are always appealing, but be smart about your purchase price and don’t stretch out your budget.
 Use an online mortgage calculator so you can see how different rates, terms, and payment options will affect your monthly budget.
-By doing this, you can keep your options open.
+By doing this, you can keep your options open!